Skip to main content

 Electoral registers and street and trade directories

-The most complete collection of London electoral registers is held at London Metropolitan Archives, and Guildhall Library has an extensive collection of trade and telephone directories for the whole of the British Isles from 1667 to 1990.
+The most complete collection of London electoral registers is held at The London Archives, and Guildhall Library has an extensive collection of trade and telephone directories for the whole of the British Isles from 1667 to 1990.

 We hold electoral registers for the Tower Hamlets area from 1901 and London trade directories from 1800, however there are gaps in both collections.